alphagov/govuk-design-system/src/components/summary-list/index.md

 ### Showing missing information

-There may be some contexts where users see a summary list where there is some missing information, for instance if they are returning to a partially-completed form, or if you have added some additional questions since they first answered.
+In some contexts, you might need to show rows that have missing information.
+This can happen when:

+- a user returns to an incomplete journey
+- you've added or changed the questions in a service.

-Where there are missing answers, display a link to the question page within the `value` column instead of as a "Change" action:
+Show a link to the appropriate question page in the `value` column so the user can enter the missing information, instead of showing a 'change' link on that row.

 {{ example({group: "components", item: "summary-list", example: "with-missing-information", html: true, nunjucks: true, open: false}) }}